ImpersonateAnonymousToken function (securitybaseapi.h)

 The ImpersonateAnonymousToken function enables the specified thread to impersonate the system's anonymous logon token.
 To ensure that a token matches the operating system's concept of anonymous access, this function should be called before attempting network access to generate an anonymous token on the remote server.

-BOOL ImpersonateAnonymousToken( HANDLE ThreadHandle );
+BOOL ImpersonateAnonymousToken( [in] HANDLE ThreadHandle );

 A handle to the thread to impersonate the system's anonymous logon token.
+The thread handle must have the THREAD_IMPERSONATE access right in order for the thread to impersonate the system's anonymous logon token.

 If the function succeeds, the return value is nonzero.